Customize Consent Preferences

 - The gingivae are the soft tissues and connective fibers that cover and protect the underlying structures of the teeth.

-- They are categorized into three anatomical groups: free, attached, and interdental gingiva.
+- They are categorised into three anatomical groups: free, attached, and interdental gingiva.

 - The gingivae help protect against mechanical and bacterial destruction.